camrondeau/MAE-Vision-Learners/README.md

 - Develop asymmetric encoder-decoder architecture
   - Encoder only operates on the visible, unmasked subset of patches
   - Decoder reconstructs the original image from the latent representation and mask tokens

-- Masking a high percentage creates a nontrivial self supervised task
 - Using this transformer architecture for this task allows you to train large models efficiently and effectively that are 3x faster and more accurate than convolutional architectures
-- Therefore, it is scalable, and you can learn high capacity models that generalize very well.
 - Transfer performance in downstream tasks outperforms supervised pretraining and shows promising scaling behavior.

 ![My Image](maevl1.jpg)